Do you ever have any of the following:

 Water depends on electrolytes for proper absorption.

 Electrolytes are minerals that become capable of conducting electricity when dissolved in water.
-They can be obtained through good quality sea salts, mineral rich foods and homemade electrolyte solutions, as noted below.
+They can be obtained through good quality sea salts, bone broth (high in electrolytic minerals, which are easily absorbed by the body) and other mineral rich foods, and homemade electrolyte solutions, as noted below.

 * * * * *